capybara0-0/solana-token-holders-scraper/readme.md

 To configure the scraper:

-1. Populate the `ListAddress.txt` and `WhiteListAddress.txt` files located in the `src/` directory.
-These files should contain the addresses you wish to include and exclude, respectively.
+1. Populate the `WhiteListAddress.txt` files located in the `src/` directory.
+These files should contain the addresses you wish to exclude.
-2. Open the `src/constants/constatnt.js` file and set the necessary parameters according to your needs.
+2. Open the `src/constants/constatnt.js` file and set your parameters.

 ## Usage